rust-lang/rust/src/doc/style-guide/src/items.md

 `extern crate foo;`

-Use spaces around keywords, no spaces around the semi-colon.
+Use spaces around keywords, no spaces around the semicolon.

 ### Modules